New Opioid Laws Appear to Be Lowering Prescription Medications Overdoses, but the Overall Overdose Rate High Due to Illicit Substances

 Among people with substance use disorder, the rate of mental illness is considerably higher – studies have shown that over 50% of those with mental disorders also abuse substances.

-Several studies have shown that having mental illnesses puts you at an increased risk of substance use disorder.
+Several studies have shown that having mental illnesses puts you at an increased risk of substance use disorder, as reported in a research review published in the October 6, 2007 issue of World Psychiatry.
 The more severe the illness, the higher the risk, as those with the most severe cases have the highest rates of substance use disorders.
-The largest population study to date found that the rate of substance use disorder was:
+The largest population study to date (Journal of the American Medical Association, 1990) found that the rate of substance use disorder was:

 - 30% for people with anxiety or any other disorder